-In Mamancochet Mining Ltd v Aegis Managing Agency Ltd & Others EWHC 2643 (Comm), the English High Court has considered the wording “exposure to sanctions” and ruled that the underwriters of a marine insurance policy could not rely on that wording to avoid a claim on the basis of a “risk of exposure” to the US Iran sanctions.
+The case is as much about contractual interpretation as it is about sanctions.
+The English High Court has considered the wording "exposure to sanctions" and ruled that the underwriters of a marine insurance policy could not rely on that wording to avoid a claim on the basis of a "risk of exposure" to the US Iran sanctions.
 For the clause to bite, there would need to be an actual prohibition on paying the claim in question.
 As with any clause that exempts a party from what would otherwise be its contractual obligations, sanctions exclusion clauses must be clearly worded and provide for the consequences of breach.
-This judgment deals with a number of key points for drafting effective sanctions exclusion clauses in commercial agreements.
+This judgement deals with a number of key points for drafting effective sanctions exclusion clauses in commercial agreements.

 The basic facts

-The case concerned whether or not the defendant underwriters (“Underwriters”) could avoid a claim made by Mamancochet Mining Ltd (the “Claimant”), on the basis of a sanctions exclusion clause.
+The case concerned whether or not the Defendant underwriters ("Underwriters") could avoid a claim made by Mamancochet Mining Ltd, on the basis of a sanctions exclusion clause.

 Interpretation of the Sanctions Clause

-The Sanctions Clause is a standard wording for the London insurance market, developed by the Joint Hull Committee.
-The key question was whether “exposure” to sanctions in that clause meant (i) an actual breach that would expose the insurers to sanctions, or (ii) the risk that a sanctions authority might conclude that there had been sanctionable conduct (without having to show that payment was prohibited as a matter of law).
+The Sanctions Clause was a standard-wording for the London market, developed by the Joint Hull Committee, though it is not wording that is common in other contracts.
+The key question was whether “exposure” to sanctions in that clause meant (i) an actual breach that would expose the insurers to sanctions , or (ii) the risk that a sanctions authority might conclude that there had been sanctionable conduct (without having to show that payment was prohibited as matter of law).

 The Court found that the first interpretation was correct.
-The Court’s interpretation is consistent with other cases dealing with contractual interpretation as the English Courts are generally extremely reluctant to stretch the ordinary meaning of a negotiated clause.
+We agree with the Court's interpretation, which is consistent with other cases dealing with contractual interpretation.
+The English Courts are generally extremely reluctant to stretch the ordinary meaning of a negotiated clause.
 This is especially so when it comes to broadening an exclusion of contractual liability.
 It was open to the parties to provide for the risk of sanctions, but they did not do so.
 Accordingly the Court followed the ordinary meaning of the Sanctions Clause.